 Calibrating between powers of ten

-Calibrating at 30 and 300 will work, but the pixel positions of “30” and “300” on a log axis are not where the eye expects them.
-Pixel placement error at non-power-of-ten ticks is roughly 2-3x higher than at integer powers, because the gridlines are usually drawn at the powers and labeled there.
+30 and 300 will work, but pixel positions of “30” and “300” on a log axis aren’t where the eye expects.
+Placement error at non-power-of-ten ticks is 2–3x higher because gridlines are drawn and labeled at the powers.

 Forgetting to toggle the axis type

-This is the failure mode that produces extracted data that “looks reasonable but is wrong.”
-A linear-calibrated log axis produces numbers in the right range with a smooth curve, just badly distorted.
-You won’t notice unless you overlay the extracted data against the original chart.
+Produces data that “looks reasonable but is wrong.”
+A linear-calibrated log axis gives numbers in the right range with a smooth curve, just badly distorted.
+You won’t notice without overlay.

 Always overlay.
-Take five seconds.
-The two curves should sit on top of each other to within a pixel or two.
+Curves should sit within a pixel or two.
 If they bend differently between calibration points, the axis type is wrong.

 Mixing log10 and natural log

-Most published charts use log10 (base 10).
-Some scientific fields — physical chemistry, information theory — use natural log (ln, base e).
-The visual axis spacing is the same; the difference is what the tick labels mean.
+Most charts use log10.
+Some fields — physical chemistry, information theory — use ln.
+Visual spacing is the same; labels mean different things.

-If the chart uses ln, calibrate at two ln values (e.g., 0 and 4.6 for ln(1) and ln(100)) and treat the axis as linear in those ln values, not log.
-Then exponentiate with e^value post-export, not 10^value.
-The cleanest path: convert the chart’s ln labels to their actual values before you start, then proceed with a normal log-base-10 calibration.
+For ln, calibrate at two ln values (0 and 4.6 for ln(1) and ln(100)) and treat the axis as linear in those values.
+Exponentiate with e^value post-export.
+Cleanest: convert ln labels to actual values first, then calibrate as normal log10.

 When the chart shows log values directly

-In this case, calibrate as linear in those tick values.
-The extracted column is log10(x), not x — apply 10^value post-export to recover the real numbers.
-Mark this clearly in your output file so the next person doesn’t double-exponentiate.
+Calibrate as linear in those tick values.
+The extracted column is log10(x), not x — apply 10^value post-export.
+Mark this in your output so the next person doesn’t double-exponentiate.

 FAQ

-Can I extract data from a log chart if my tool doesn’t support log axes?
+Can I extract from a log chart if my tool doesn’t support log axes?

 How accurate is log-axis extraction compared to linear?

-On a clean source image, log-axis extraction is no less accurate than linear — the math is identical, just in log space.
-Errors come from human mistakes (wrong axis type, miscalibrated endpoints), not from the algorithm.
+No less accurate — math is identical, just in log space.
+Errors come from human mistakes, not the algorithm.

 What if the chart has log on both axes (log-log)?

-Set both axis types to log and calibrate each at two visible powers of ten.
-Extracted values are the real numbers in both columns.
-See the semi-log vs log-log section above.
+Set both to log, calibrate at two visible powers of ten.
+Extracted values are real in both columns.

 How do I tell if an axis is log or linear?